James Rendón

 James Aurelio Rendón Villegas (born April 7, 1985 in Fresno, Tolima) is a male race walker from Colombia.
-He represented his country in the 20 km walk at the 2008 Beijing Olympics and at the 2012 London Olympics.
+He represented his country in the 20 km walk at the 2008 Summer Olympics and at the 2012 London Olympics.

 He was the runner-up in the 20 km race at the 2012 South American Race Walking Championships, finishing behind Caio Bonfim.